raul23/7z-Password-Tester/README.rst

 `:star:` If the script finds the password, all threads are stopped and the password is saved in the pickle file along with all the passwords that were tested so far::

-   python script.py my_doc.7z
+   $ python script.py my_doc.7z
-   Number of passwords to test: 9216
+   Total number of passwords to test: 9216
-   [thread_0] Processing password='123Abc456Def789Ghi' [0/922]
+   Number of threads used to test passwords: 10 [thread_0] Processing password='123Abc456Def789Ghi' [0/922]
    [thread_1] Processing password='123_Abc_456_Ghi789_def' [0/922]
    [thread_2] Processing password='123_def456abc_789Ghi' [0/922]